 ThermoGenesis Holdings, Inc. (Nasdaq:THMO), formerly known as Cesca Therapeutics Inc., is a pioneer and market leader in the development and commercialization of automated cell processing technologies for the cell and gene therapy field.
-The company markets a full suite of solutions for automated clinical biobanking, point-of-care applications, and large scale cell processing and manufacturing for the emerging CAR-T immunotherapy market.
+ThermoGenesis Corp., a subsidiary of ThermoGenesis Holdings, Inc., markets a full suite of solutions for automated clinical biobanking, point-of-care applications, and large scale cell processing and manufacturing for the emerging CAR-T immunotherapy market.

 For more than two decades ThermoGenesis Holdings, Inc. has developed and commercialized novel cell processing systems and devices providing global researchers, biomanufacturing organizations and clinicians with highly efficient cell processing devices which helped them to deliver better outcomes in various applications in the cell and gene therapy field.

 1987: ThermoGenesis Corp. (originally named Instacool Inc.) founded by Philip Coelho, in Rancho Cordova, CA.